pigeonhands/fuzz-rs/README.md

-# bust-rs
+# fuzz-rs

-bust is a bruteforce/fuzzing tool written in rust.
+fuzz is a bruteforce/fuzzing tool written in rust to be working right away.

+__Requires rust `nightly` to build__

 Currently supported